SafNash/devNotes/README.md

 #### 4-14-2024

 - Completed learn Fetch an Promises by Building an fcc Authors Page, and began Build a Cash Register Project

+#### 4-15-2024

+- Completed Learn Asynchronous Programming by Building an fCC Forum Leaderboard